zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec11.md

-# DNSSEC11: Must be signed if there is DS in delegation
+# DNSSEC11: Must be signed if DS in delegation

 ## Test case identifier